IT-Skills-Exchange/algorithms-structures-patterns/data-structures/doc/heap.md

 * Rinse and repeat in both cases until the replacement value is in its correct position
 * Will only need to fox up or down, not both

+Heap Sort

+* We know the root has the largest value
+* Swap root with last element in the array
+* Heapify the tree, but exclude the last node
+* After heapify, second largest element is at the root
+* Rinse and repeat

 Let's create a simple heap:

 ```java